-The more sports your child is in, the more juggling of your schedule is going to be required.
+The more sports your child is involved in, the more juggling of your schedule is going to be required.

 And at some point, if you’re not careful – and especially you have more than one child – your kids’ activities can lead to very stressed out parents and disconnected family time.

 Because you simply can’t all be in several places at once, and you can’t spend much time at home together around the dinner table (a research-backed priority) when you’re constantly shuffling kids to practice and games.